yasiryagi/helpdesk/proposals/README.md

 #### Slash Working Group Leader Stake

-To punish the Storage Lead for not performing their job correctly, they can be slashed using this proposal type.
+To punish or warn the Storage Lead for not performing their job correctly, they can be slashed partially or fully without firing them using this proposal type.

 #### Decrease Working Group Leader Stake